-Environmental Radiation Protection Standards for Management and Disposal of Spent Nuclear Fuel and Transuranic Radioactive Wastes (40 CFR Part 191)
+Environmental Radiation Protection Standards for Management and Disposal of Spent Nuclear Fuel, High-Level and Transuranic Radioactive Wastes (40 CFR Part 191)

 On this page:

-Subpart A limits the radiation exposure of members of the public from the management of spent nuclear fuel and radioactive waste prior to its disposal.
+Subpart A limits the radiation exposure of members of the public from the management and storage of spent nuclear fuel and radioactive waste prior to its disposal.

-Subpart B sets containment requirements for disposal systems, which limit the amount of radioactivityradioactivityThe emission of ionizing radiation released by a source in a given time period.
-The units used to measure radioactivity are curie (Ci) and becquerel (Bq). that may enter the environment for 10,000 years after facility closure.
+Subpart B sets containment requirements for disposal systems, which limit the amount of radionuclides that may enter the environment for 10,000 years after facility closure.
 Subpart B also sets individual protection requirements which limit the amount of radiation to which an individual can be exposed from an undisturbed repository.

 Subpart C includes ground water protection requirements that for 10,000 years after waste disposal, contamination in off-site underground sources of drinking water will not exceed the maximum contaminant level for radionuclides established by the EPA under the Safe Drinking Water Act.

 EPA originally promulgated these standards in 1985.
 The final rule was reissued in 1993 with updated individual and groundwater protection requirements.
 The complete rule history is described in the Preamble to the final rule published in the Federal Register on December 20, 1993.
 View the full text of the final rule.